Bucchigiri Tokyo

 Bucchigiri Tokyo (ぶっちぎり東京, Bucchigiri Tokyo) is the second extended play by Japanese metalcore band Hanabie, released on December 4, 2024 by Epic Records Japan, a subsidiary of Sony Music Japan.
-It is the first record the band co-wrote with their current drummer Chika, who had joined during the latter stages of production of their previous release Reborn Superstar!.
+It is the first record the band co-wrote with drummer Chika, who had joined during the latter stages of production of their previous release Reborn Superstar!.
 The EP entered Billboard Japan's weekly album charts at #33 and peaked at #3 on Oricon's weekly rock album chart.
-The fifth track from the album Ito Okashi My Type ranked #1 on The Kerrang Chart.
+The song "Ito Okashi My Type" was highlighted as one of the best releases of its week by Kerrang!.

 Background

-On August 7, 2024, Hanabie released Metamorphose! as a digital single.
+On August 7, 2024, Hanabie released "Metamorphose!" as a digital single.
 A new EP named Bucchigiri Tokyo was announced on the same day along with an accompanying national tour.
-In November of the same year the track list and the album cover designed by digital artist PONKO were revealed.
+In November 2024 the track list and the album cover designed by digital artist Ponko were revealed.
 Two of the six tracks on the EP were previously released as singles.

 Writing and composition

-Both music and lyrics of all tracks on the EP were written by Yukina and Matsuri, with the exception of track 6 which was solely written by Matsuri.
-The EP is centered around the theme of returning to the roots.
-The inclusion of the word "Tokyo" in the title is a reference to the band's origins in the city.
+All songs on the album were written by Yukina and Matsuri, with the exception of track 6 which was solely written by Matsuri.
+The EP is centered around the theme of returning to one's roots, and the title references the band's home city of Tokyo.

-Tracks 1–3

-The title track Bucchigiri Tokyo opens with a punk inspired riff.
+The title track "Bucchigiri Tokyo" opens with a punk inspired riff.
 According to an interview published in Billboard Japan, Matsuri composed the music for the song after watching a Green Day performance at a European music festival.
-The second track Metamorphose! in lyrically based on the idea of superheroes and was influenced by the anime Purikyua, specifically “the cuteness and powerfulness” of the show, which Yukina watched as a child.

-The third track OTAKU Lovely Densetsu combines the band's erratic metalcore style, with EDM samples and pop sensibilities. lyrically themed around Japanese otaku sub-culture.
-In an interview with Revolver Yukina while describing the song stated " I wanted to write a song to express my gratitude to all the fans, staff, and bands that I met and played with on our world tour, and to express what I felt on the tour.
+The second track "Metamorphose!" is based on superheroes and was influenced by the anime Purikyua, specifically “the cuteness and powerfulness” of the show, which Yukina watched as a child.
+The third track "Otaku Lovely Densetsu" combines the band's erratic metalcore style with EDM samples and pop sensibilities. lyrically themed around Japanese otaku sub-culture.
+In an interview with Revolver, Yukina stated "I wanted to write a song to express my gratitude to all the fans, staff, and bands that I met and played with on our world tour, and to express what I felt on the tour.
 One of the things I felt was 'Japanese culture, such as anime and video games, is truly loved'!
 We love Japanese culture, but not only about Japanese culture, this is a chaotic and Harajuku-core-like song that makes you think it’s cool to be faithful and straight up to what you like."

-Tracks 4–6

 This is a song that goes back to our roots.
 I didn't add any decorations such as synths, I didn't ask for an arranger, and I made it with just the members.
 In 2018, we released our first EP called "Cherry Blossoms are Blooming", and we wanted it to be a song that would stick with people who liked songs from that era.